veermetri05/veermetri05/README.md

 - Created an **online plugin repository** for publishing, hosting, and managing community plugins
 - Improved the project’s extensibility with a clean, maintainable architecture

-### 🎥 Low-Level Video Engineering
-- Building an **H.264-like encoder from scratch in C++**
-- Implementing manual **MP4 muxing without libraries**
-- Focused on understanding compression, bitstream design, and container formats at a fundamental level

 ### 🌐 Web Development
 - Confident in **HTML, CSS, JavaScript, Tailwind, Git**
 - Currently learning **React**, building full-stack projects, and preparing for placements